sidneypaucar/the-matrix/README.md

 ## MVP/POST MVP
 ### MVP
--Home page that changes screen when you click anywhere -Get and post reviews from airTable.
+-Get and post reviews from airTable.
 -Use forms to create reviews and update Airtable.
 -Delete posts from the feed and airtable.